thedirkfiles000-dirk/rule-of-7/docs/specification.md

 **Cast** — Cohort-level characters who don't warrant full Rule of 7 treatment.
 One to three sentences per figure: role, signature trait, surfacing conditions.
 Active plot-relevant information lives here rather than in a separate field.

+Each Cast entry needs at least one concrete behavioral detail — not a trait label, an action.
+"Protective" is adjectival and drifts.
+"Shows up with tools before you've finished explaining the problem" is specific enough to resist substitution.
+Role plus trait plus behavior is the minimum viable entry.

+Cast dynamics should be two-directional.
+Describing only the lead character's attitude toward a cohort figure leaves the cohort figure's behavior underspecified and open to invention.
+Show how each person behaves, not just how the lead feels about them.

+In first-person-limited bots, Cast entries are always filtered through the lead character's perception — they are not objective facts.
+Where the gap between what the lead believes and what is actually true is meaningful, encode both layers explicitly: state the lead's read, then add what they don't fully clock.
+This closes invention space that would otherwise be filled with plausible but unsourced alternatives.
+Not every cohort figure needs two layers — apply where the gap matters or where LLM improv could produce friction with established characterization.

 **Triggers** — Global conditional behaviors as a bulleted list using arrow notation: `condition → response`.
 The one deliberately structured section in the format.
 Plot-critical events — especially inciting incidents that must fire in a specific way — are made statistically dominant here by naming them explicitly and stating that alternative continuations are not intended.
 This is where the LLM's improv instinct gets constrained when it matters most.

 **Arc** — Three beats: Early, Mid, Late.
 Prose descriptions of how the scene and relationships evolve across the conversation.
 Gives the LLM a trajectory without over-specifying events.